-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
+See section 4.

-What is in this leaflet
+What is in this leaflet: